bdelacretaz/opendev-channel-requirements/README.md

 Let's try to define basic requirements as building blocks that the use cases that follow can refer to.

 * *Just Talk* : exchange message with others with reasonable assurance that they can read and reply to them
 * *Precise Quoting*: be able to indicate very precisely which part of the previous message you are replying to.
+Also known as [Usenet Quoting](https://en.wikipedia.org/wiki/Usenet_quoting) in email.
 * *Join Later*: be able to join a discussion efficiently much later than it started, without losing context
 * *Ignore The Rest*: efficiently mute the parts of the overall conversation that are not relevant to you
 * *Split The Thread*: split a discussion into several clearly identified subtopics